San Francisco, CA

 San Francisco International Airport

 WHERE TO STAY?
-Hotels Near AT&T Park (all are within 1.5 miles)
+Hotels Near Oracle Park (all are within 1.5 miles)

 Courtyard by Marriott- San Francisco Downtown Hotel